 Polyester fabric is a smooth, strong and durable man-made synthetic fabric made from petroleum-based synthetic fibers of polyester which are composed of synthesized polymers (polyethylene terepthalates or PET).
 As a fabric with multiple uses in manufacturing, dressmaking, and home decor the reputation of polyester is stellar.

-Unlike natural-fiber fabrics, polyester fabrics are extremely strong and durable.
+Unlike natural-fiber fabrics, polyester fabrics are very strong and durable.
 They are water-resistant and dries within no time.
 It is also wrinkle-free.
 Unlike wool, it does not shrink.
 It also doesnot wrinkle easily.
 But since they are hydrophobic or water-resistant, they do not absorb perspiration leaving the wearer with a moist, clammy feel.
 It also encourages bacterial growth and causes the clothing to smell very quickly which may not get removed with washing cycles.
 Despite its disadvantages, polyester is still popular in its original form as well as microfiber fabric or when as a blended fabric.

 Making of Polyester

 Polyester is basically plastic in a fabric form.
 Polyester is derived from the words ‘Poly’ meaning many and Ester is the basic organic compound of polyester.
 Ethylene, a derivative of petroleum, is used in the manufacture of polyester.

 The manufacturing process of polyester goes through different steps as given below

 Polymerization is the process by which polyester is manufactured from the main ingredient of ethylene